Winter 2008, CRSQ Vol 44 No 3 pp 180-192

 As the currents became more laterally restricted, mountains and plateaus would have been rising above the retreating Floodwater.
 Currents would have been diverted into low areas or notches formed earlier.
 For a time, current velocities would have remained high enough to form water and wind gaps, and even large canyons

-Rapid Cutting of Water
+Rapid Cutting of Water and Wind Gaps

 Water and wind gaps, up to the size of valleys and canyons would have been rapidly cut during the Channelized Flow Phase.
 Because the base level for the recession of the Flood was the newly created ocean basins, currents would have often ﬂowed perpendicular to mountains and hills, cutting through them instead of going around, forming valleys, canyons, and pediments (Oard, 2004b; 2007) [Figure 10a].
 The high current velocity would have cut gaps directly through elevated topography.
 In many cases, overlying sediments would have been eroded too, like an accelerated version of the superimposed stream hypothesis.